Joe2308/milestone-1-test-run/README.md

 1. Social media links in the form of clickable icons in the footer.

 ### Progressive disclosure:
-I have placed our priority content on the home page so the user sees this first.
+I have placed the priority content on the home page so the user sees this first.
 I have arranged the supporting content in order of priority in additional sections.
 Each section links to the most important items to engage users and encourage a conversion.